rstudio/education.rstudio.com/content/blog/2020-06-01-gtsummary/index.markdown

 <p align="center"><img src="tbl_regression_1.png" width=40%></p>

+We have a growing list of [vetted models](http://www.danieldsjoberg.com/gtsummary/reference/vetted_models.html) that can be passed to `tbl_regression()`.
+You may also pass a [custom tidier](http://www.danieldsjoberg.com/gtsummary/reference/vetted_models.html#custom-tidiers) for model types that are not yet officially supported!

 ## Join two or more tables

 Oftentimes we must present results for multiple outcomes of interest, and there are many other reasons you might want to join two summary tables together.
 We've got you covered!